Energy Awareness 6281-01 (Level 3 Award)

 This is a non-controlled assessment, meaning it does not require observation by an assessor.

 The assessment consists of a number of short-answer questions.
-Open book format meaning that learners are encouraged to refer to course materials and will also be provided with candidate assessment reference documents.
+Open book format meaning that learners are encouraged to refer to course materials and will also be provided with a candidate assessment reference document.

 Fees (per person)

 *FUNDED PLACES are available to non-commercial organisations based in England and Wales (such as local authorities, housing associations, advice agencies etc).
 Learners must also be frontline staff or volunteers that encounter and provide advice to those in or at risk of fuel poverty.
-All funded learning and assessments must be completed by the end of March 2026 at the latest.
+Learners must complete the course and assessment within the agreed time period.

 | NEA MEMBERS | NON NEA MEMBERS | |